Belladonna and opium (rectal)

 Do not stop using belladonna and opium suddenly after long-term use, or you could have unpleasant withdrawal symptoms.
-Ask your doctor how to avoid withdrawal symptoms when you stop using belladonna and opium.
+Ask your doctor how to safely stop using this medicine.

 What happens if I miss a dose?

 Since belladonna and opium is used for pain, you are not likely to miss a dose.
-Skip any missed dose if it is almost time for your next scheduled dose.
-Do not use extra medicine to make up the missed dose.
+Skip any missed dose if it is almost time for your next dose.
+Do not use two doses at one time.

 What happens if I overdose?